 Temporary construction-related air quality impacts are expected due to increased dust and mobile-source emissions from construction equipment and increased emissions from increased traffic congestion during construction.
 Temporary air quality effects will be minimized by following federal, state, and local regulations regarding dust and emission controls and implementing controls in accordance with KYTC's Standard Specifications and ODOT's CMS.
 In addition, KYTC and ODOT will develop and implement a dust control plan that includes proactive measures to prevent discharge of dust in the atmosphere.
 KYTC and ODOT will also develop and implement an ambient air quality monitoring program for sensitive areas in the corridor, including areas utilized by children and other sensitive land uses such as schools, parks and recreation areas, and hospitals.
+KYTC and ODOT have committed to making monitoring and enforcement data from the project's construction ambient air quality monitoring program available to the public.
+Details about how the data will be made publicly available will be included in a plan to be developed by the contractors and approved by KYTC and ODOT during detailed design.
+At a minimum, information will be shared with the public through project website updates, social media, e-newsletters, and the Project Advisory Committee.
 Specific measures incorporated into the environmental commitments to address temporary air quality impacts are described in Section 4.11.7.